AMReX-Astro/Castro/docs_new/source/AMR.rst

 first fine timestep what the synchronization correction will be from that fine timestep: it will be equal to 1/2 of the coarse contribution to the flux register and the normal contribution to the flux register for just that timestep.
-This is true because in , we assume that the fluxes provided by the hydrodynamic solver are piecewise-constant over the timestep, which is all that is needed to be second-order accurate in time if the fluxes are time centered [3]_.
+This is true because in Castro, we assume that the fluxes provided by the hydrodynamic solver are piecewise-constant over the timestep, which is all that is needed to be second-order accurate in time if the fluxes are time centered [3]_.
 So it is fair to say